prometheus/docs/content/docs/guides/slack-notifications.md

 # Setting up Slack notifications

 The Prometheus [AlertManager](../../alerting/overview) can be used to post notifications to a variety of targets, including [Slack](https://slack.com) channels.
-This guide walks you through adding a [webhook](https://api.slack.com/incoming-webhooks) to an existing Slack app, configuring [Alertmanager](#alertmanager) to post to the webhook, and finally configuring [Prometheus](#prometheus) to send templatized messages to Alertmanager.
+This guide walks you through adding a [webhook](https://api.slack.com/incoming-webhooks) to an existing Slack app, configuring [Alertmanager](#alertmanager) to post to the webhook, and finally configuring [Prometheus](#prometheus) to send messages to Alertmanager.

 ## Scenario